Changes regarding the termination of Employment Contracts that are initially set for an Indefinite Period: The New, Important, Data

 The European Social Charter (ESC) is, as already mentioned, an international convention for the protection of social rights.
 In 1996, the ESC was revised in order to be more up to date and to include more rights.

-What constitutes a “Well-Founded Reason” according to Article 24 of RESC
+3.3 What constitutes a “Valid reason” according to Article 24 of RESC

 There is no obstacle in ratifying this article, as long as the causality of the termination of employment coincides with article 281 of the Greek Civil Code, which is setting the requirement of good faith intention and in accordance with the financial and social objective of the right of the employer to terminate the employment contract.
 The reasons for termination mentioned in article 24.a. are related to the reasons that lift the unfairness of the termination of the employment contract …”

-Well-founded is any reason relating to the employee them self, the way they work and their attitude as an employee, the technical and financial aspects of the establishment (not necessarily the establishment’s financial difficulties) or its operational requirements.
-Such a well-founded reason could not be tolerated, of course, outside this specific context: The dismissal of an employee for reasons irrelevant to the employment relationship and business could not be tolerated (i.e. vindictiveness, union activity, sexual orientation, political beliefs, racial discrimination etc.).
+Valid reason is any reason relating to the employee them self, the way they work and their attitude as an employee, the technical and financial aspects of the establishment (not necessarily the establishment’s financial difficulties) or its operational requirements.
+Such a valid reason could not be tolerated, of course, outside this specific context: The dismissal of an employee for reasons irrelevant to the employment relationship and business could not be tolerated (i.e. vindictiveness, union activity, sexual orientation, political beliefs, racial discrimination etc.).

-Therefore, we could conclude that well-founded is any reason that negatively affects the employment relationship and justifies its termination from the part of the employer.
+Therefore, we could conclude that valid reason is any reason that negatively affects the employment relationship and justifies its termination from the part of the employer.

 4. How will the courts react?